yxdunc/lipl/README.md

 `--show-regression-line`: when true shows the regression line used to compute the ETA.

-`--show-target-line`: when true shows an horizontal representing the target value.
+`--show-target-line`: when true shows an horizontal line representing the target value.

 ## Sample usages: